SHlVA/resume/resume-shiva.md

 ### Aug 2007 to now  - Ericsson Inc. (acquired Redback) / Redback Networks, Vancouver, Canada

- * Re-architecture of a codebase of ~22 million lines to create components, defining APIs, and SDKs for improving modularity, and developer productivity. (on-going)
+ * Re-architecture of a code-base of ~22 million lines to create components, defining APIs, and SDKs for improving modularity, and developer productivity. (on-going)
- * Working on creating a generic network OS from legacy system that uses a custom run-to-completion version of the linux kernel. (on-going)
+ * Working on a generic linux kernel based network OS.
+The legacy system uses a custom run-to-completion version of the linux kernel. (on-going)
  * Re-design of build infrastructure.
-Moved from custom written makefiles to cmake-based toolchain (ongoing)
+Moved from custom written makefiles to cmake based tool-chain (ongoing)
- * Consulation for various projects for (on-going)
+ * Consultation for various projects for (on-going)
      + migrating to newly created management infrastructure
 	 + leverage tools, frameworks and utilities created to improve quality and developer productivity
 	 + Define, evangelize and enforce design guidelines
 	     + for customer-visible NBI models
 		 + for internal APIs between components
      + training sessions and mentoring
- * Custom DSL to provide ORM between two proprietary data-definitions languages.
+ * Wrote a custom DSL to provide ORM between two proprietary data-definitions languages.
- * Built a parser-generator for proprietary UML=based language.
+ * Built a parser-generator for proprietary UML-based language.
 This was used successfully to generate
-     + unit/functional test code (based on a interface agonistic test framework I designed)
+     + Unit/Functional test code (based on a interface-agnostic test framework written in python + SWIG)
      + ORM files as a starting point for mapping model-based input, to platform-specific API calls to store/retrieve from an in-memory DB.
      + Sample configuration for NMS developer/end-customers to understand a specific set of models.
  * Ported software for License-management from generic linux to proprietary platform.
  * Built core-infrastructure for model-based NBI support - CLI, NETCONF, SNMP.
  * Created SDK for applications to plug into the aforementioned infrastructure
      + Configuration and Fault Management APIs
-     + License Management, Authorisation
+     + License Management, Authorization
  * Network management: device integration, custom SOAP/XML northbound interface, GUI
- * Study and work for replacing CORBA based legacy fault mgmt implementation with pub-sub
+ * Study and work for replacing CORBA based legacy fault management implementation with pub-sub
+ * Network Management support for several networking features - Dot1q, Bridging, L2/L3 VPN, etc

 ### Dec 2006 to Jul 2007  - Novell, Bangalore, India